dzz9143/promise-tools/README.md

 It contains:
 1. `np` - normalize the return of promise and avoid try_catch block
 2. `sleep` - a promise version of setTimeout, used to delay operation
 3. `parallel` - run a collection of async function in parallel with fine control over concurrency
+4. `withCache` - a high order function which implements `promise cache` pattern,

 ## np(promise): Promise&lt;NormalizedResult&gt;